michaelkyu/MobMess/README.md

-MobMess is a tool for inferring evolutionary relations among plasmid sequences.
-MobMess performs two functions:
+MobMess is a tool for **inferring** and **visualizing** evolutionary relations among plasmid sequences.
+MobMess performs the following functions:

-1. Identify a non-redundant subset of plasmids from an input set of plasmid sequences.
+1. **Infer** a non-redundant subset of plasmids from an input set of plasmid sequences.
 MobMess aligns every pair of sequences using [MUMmer4](https://mummer4.github.io/), and then clusters sequences that are highly similar along their entire lengths.
 MobMess then chooses one sequence to represent each cluster.

-2. Infer "plasmid systems", which is an evolutionary phenomenon in which a "backbone plasmid" with core genes acquires accessory genes to form "compound plasmids".
+2. **Infer** "plasmid systems", which is an evolutionary phenomenon in which a "backbone plasmid" with core genes acquires accessory genes to form "compound plasmids".
 Here's a toy diagram of a plasmid system.

 <p align="center">
   <img src="docs/plasmid_system_diagram.png" width="250" class="center"/>
 </p>

+3. **Visualize** a similarity network of many plasmids.

+4. **Visualize** the shared gene and backbone content between a small set of plasmids.

-This README includes a tutorial for inferring plasmid systems.
+This README includes tutorials for these functions.
 It also includes instructions for reproducing the 1,169 plasmid systems from our study ["The Genetic and Ecological Landscape of Plasmids in the Human Gut" by Michael Yu, Emily Fogarty, A. Murat Eren](https://www.biorxiv.org/content/10.1101/2020.11.01.361691v2).
 For a technical explanation of the MobMess algorithm, please see the supplementary methods of this study.

 # Installation